Master of Business Administration

 Credits 3

 This course examines the role, responsibilities and functions of leaders and leadership from a global perspective.
-Cases studies will be utilized and studies from the most recent global activities, events and situations impacting global leadership.
+Cases studies are utilized and studies from the most recent global activities, events and situations impacting global leadership.
 The course focus is placed on the study of a leader’s performance from various areas of the global sector (business, governments, profit and not-for-profit organizations, communities and societies, etc.).
-Extensive student engagements through discussions, papers and presentations will be utilized in this class.
+Extensive student engagements through discussions, papers and presentations are utilized in this class.

 LD 645: International Business